-In recent years, the GM's principal charitable activity has continued to be the support of GCP as the Trustees have seen this partnership as having provided the best possible way of achieving the aims of the Grassmarket Mission in the rapidly changing Grassmarket community.
+In recent years, the GM's principal charitable activity has continued to be the support of GCP as the Trustees have seen this partnership as having provided the best possible way of achieving the aims of the Grassmarket Mission in the rapidly changing Grassmarket and wider community.
 Nonetheless, the Trustees do review the level of its contribution each year.
-Taking into account that 2021/22 would be the first year of the Trust's new investment policy, see below, and the effects of the pandemic on the economic situation remained uncertain, the Trustees agreed to take a relatively cautious approach to grant funding.
-They, therefore, approved a grant of £35,000 for 2021/22 to be paid quarterly and again restricted towards the salary costs of the GCP CEO.
-In addition, the Trustees had previously agreed, when finances permit, to award small grants to other local charities whose objectives align with those of the GM.
-The Trustees recognise, however, that the financial repercussions of the coronavirus pandemic make this unlikely in 2021/22 but it remains their intention for the future.
+Although the Trustees are aware that the economic consequences of the pandemic and the war in Ukraine will continue to put pressure on the Mission's resources, they are mindful that the rising level of inflation, particularly in energy and food costs, and the forecasted recession, are most likely to lead to hardship for many vulnerable and isolated people.
+They have therefore decided to maintain their grant level to GCP at £35,000 for 2022/23.
+The Trustees had previously agreed, when finances permit, to award small grants to other local charities whose objectives align with those of the GM.
+The Trustees recognise, however, that the continuing financial repercussions of the coronavirus pandemic together with the other economic pressures make this unlikely in 2022/23 but it remains their intention for the future.